 Family Encyclopedia >> Work

-The effect, which appears to last for at least 24 hours, was equally strong for both men and women, and was present even after the researchers took into account marital satisfaction and quality of sleep, which are two common factors that predict the daily mood.
+This effect, lasting at least 24 hours, held equally for men and women, even after accounting for marital satisfaction and sleep quality—key influencers of daily mood.